Health-Informatics-UoN/carrot-docs/docs/Testing/django-testing-writing.md

         ...
         # Add more reusable variables
 ```
-4. Write a method to test an functionality of your code.
+4. Write a method to test a functionality of your code.
 The name must start with `test_`.
 ```Python
 from django.test import TestCase from .my_module import add